jojobear13/shinpokered/README.md

   - Go to the OPTIONS screen and press SELECT to get to the extra menu.
   - Toggle this mode under "NUZLOCKE".

-- This mode **DOES NOT** check if you have obtained pokeballs yet.
-It is in full effect when toggled to ON.
+- This mode now checks if you have had access to pokeballs on the save file.

 - Rule 1: A pokemon that faints is considered dead and can no longer be used.
   - Revival items cannot be used in battle.